Visiting Lake Como & Como Town: Top Attractions, Hotels & Tours

 It isn't until you enter that you'll see why this church is hailed as Italy's finest example of the 14th-century transition from Gothic to Renaissance styles.
 Polychrome painting and gilding on the side altars "update" the older look of the rose window and deeply carved main altar, but the mix is harmonious.
 If you're energetic, climb to the 18th-century dome.

 Address: Piazza Duomo 6, Como

-Near the cathedral are the adjoining museums of archaeology and history, the first filled with an exceptional collection of artifacts unearthed in local excavations that offer glimpses into the lives of the earliest human settlements.
-The modern and well-lighted displays make this museum especially appealing.
+Near the cathedral, two adjoining palaces house the museums of archaeology and history.
+The Museo Archeologico is filled with an exceptional collection of Neolithic and Roman artifacts unearthed in local excavations, offering glimpses into the lives of the earliest human inhabitants and the Romans who later settled here.

 Address: Piazza Medaglie d'Oro 1, Como

 It's worth the walk from the center to see this exceptional example of an early 11th-century basilica built in the Lombard Romanesque style.
 The tall, narrow interior seems more like the earliest Christian basilicas and is decorated in 13th-century Gothic fresco cycles, in quite good condition.